-Members of the public are entitled to request information from Bridgewater Housing Association.
+Members of the public are entitled to request information from Bridgewater Housing Association .

-All recorded information held by the Association falling within the functions set out in section 3 (above) above, is subject to the requirements of the EIRs.
+All recorded information held by Bridgewater Housing Association falling within the functions set out in 'Scope' above, is subject to the requirements of the EISR.
 The type of information which may be requested can be paper or electronic.

-Where a valid request is received, there is a duty on the Association to confirm or deny whether it holds the information and if it does hold it, to provide the information so long as an exception does not apply.
-If information has been requested but is not held, the Association will inform the applicant of this.
-In exceptional cases the Association may not be able to either confirm or deny if the information requested is held, for example where the request is for personal information of a person other than the requester.
+Where a valid request is received, there is a duty on Bridgewater Housing Association to confirm or deny whether it holds the information and if it does hold it, to provide the information so long as an exception does not apply.
+If information has been requested but is not held, Bridgewater Housing Association will inform the applicant of this.

+In exceptional cases Bridgewater Housing Association may not be able to either confirm or deny if the information requested is held, for example where the request is for personal information of a person other than the requester.

-If a request is unclear, the Association will ask for clarification as soon as possible to enable us to proceed with considering the request.
-We will provide advice and assistance to help people make requests under the EIRs.
-We aim to respond to all requests promptly and in any event within 20 working days following receipt of a valid request.
+If a request is unclear, Bridgewater Housing Association will ask for clarification as soon as possible to enable us to proceed with considering the request.
+Bridgewater Housing Association will provide advice and assistance to help people make requests under the EISR.
+Bridgewater Housing Association aims to respond to all requests promptly and in any event within 20 working days following receipt of a valid request.
 The applicant will be informed if it is not possible to comply with this timescale and will be given an indication of when the response is likely to be provided.